swehip/shprplotfun/README.md

 devtools::install_github("swehip/shprplotfun")
 ```

 Sometimes it occurs errors with the documention.
-Then run to restart the session
+Might work by restarting the session with

 ``` r
 .rs.restartR()